melezhik/Sparrow6/documentation/taskchecks.md

 # Asserts

-Asserts expressions are statements that whether false or true depending on the value of first arguments of assert "function":
+Asserts expressions are statements that are true or false.

-    assert: $value $description
+False assert statement always results in task check failure.

+Assert expression should be written in form:

+`assert: {value} {short description}`

-First value should be _something_ to be treated as false or true:
+value should be one of the following

-The second parameter of assert function is description - a short string to describe assert statement.
+- 1
+- true
+- True
+- 0
+- false
+- False

+1, true, True are used for true assert statements,
+0, false, False for false assert statements.

+The second short description paramter of assert expression used for informative purposes, so it's just printed in report

+Assert expression examples:

 DSL:
     assert: 1 this is true